TheXaman/Emerald-Cross/README.md

 # Pokémon Emerald X

-This project aims to vring a vanilla experience with some qol changes.
+This project aims to bring a vanilla experience with some qol changes.

 Saves from original emerald games are not compatible.